Facing Drug Charges in Bradenton? Get Guidance That Protects Your Future

 Key defense strategies we employ:

-Illegal Search and Seizure: We scrutinize the Fourth Amendment grounds for the stop and search.
-If the police lacked probable cause to stop your car or search your property, we file a Motion to Suppress, which often leads to the drug crimes charge being dismissed due to lack of admissible evidence.
+Illegal search and seizure: We scrutinize the Fourth Amendment grounds for the stop and search.
+If the police lacked probable cause to stop your car or search your property, we file a motion to suppress, which can lead to the drug crimes charge being dismissed due to lack of admissible evidence.

 Why Retain a Drug Crime Attorney in Bradenton